gosukiwi/createaproglang/manuscript/chapter5.md

 I think code generation is a good place to start, let's translate our AST into Javascript!
 That way, once we finished, we would have written our very own compiler!

+To generate code we'll use the [Visitor Pattern](http://www.oodesign.com/visitor-pattern.html), this is a really good use case for this pattern, although as we are not using a statically typed language we can't really implement interfaces or follow the OO design as strictly as Java would, for example, but the overall idea isn't hard at all.

+Now there are quite some ways to implement this,